 b.
 A copy of the request for a complaint/grievance hearing and the response to it; and

 c.
 The date, time, and place of the hearing.

 6. At least three class days before the hearing, the parties shall provide the Dean of Undergraduate Studies with the names of their witnesses (if any) and advisor (if any).
 The Dean of Undergraduate Studies shall forward this information to both parties before the hearing.

 7. Any amendment to a complaint/grievance must be filed at least five class days before the hearing.

 8. Either party may request, with good cause, that the chair of the hearing board postpone the hearing.
 The chair may grant or deny the request.

 9. Each party is expected to appear at the hearing and present his/her case to the hearing board.
 If it is not feasible for a party to appear in person, the hearing board may permit that party to present his/her case to the hearing board through other available communication channels (phone, webcam, video conference, etc.).

 10. The chair of the hearing board may permit either party to submit a written statement from a witness to the hearing board and to the opposing party if the witness is unavailable to testify at the hearing in person or by another means of communication.
 The statement must be submitted at least three class days before the scheduled hearing.

-11. Should the respondent fail to appear at a scheduled hearing, in person or through another communication channel, the hearing board may (a) postpone the hearing if an acceptable excuse for the absence has been offered, (b) hear the case in the absence of the party, or (c) dismiss the case.
-Should the grievant/complainant fail to appear at a scheduled hearing, in person or through another communication channel, the hearing board may (a) postpone the hearing if an acceptable excuse for the absence has been offered, or (b) dismiss the case.
+11. Should the respondent fail to appear at a hearing, in person or through another communication channel, the hearing board may postpone the hearing if an acceptable excuse for the absence has been offered or hear the case in the absence of the respondent.
+Should the grievant/complainant fail to appear at a scheduled hearing, in person or through another communication channel, the hearing board may postpone the hearing if an acceptable excuse for the absence has been offered, or dismiss the case.